kyren/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 I didn't really get a chance to talk about all the benefits of Rust or talk about my experiences with Rust in general, because I only have 30 minutes and this is probably way longer than 30 minutes at this point.

-(NOTE: I wanted to talk also about porting rust to consoles and the architectural patterns there, but this talk is *so long* already I just don't think it will fit)